123456789_123456789_123456789_123456789_123456789_

 invoke test_unit

-What all did this generate?
+What did all this generate?
 It made sure a bunch of directories were in our application, and created a controller file, a view file, a functional test file, a helper for the view, a JavaScript file, and a stylesheet file.

 Check out the controller and modify it a little (in app/controllers/greetings_controller.rb):